brianhouse/open_circuits/projects/responsive_object.md

 In addition to presenting your object itself for critique, the final deliverable for your project will consist of a title, 3-sentence artist description, and a short documentation video.
 These should be uploaded to Moodle prior to the crit.

 Your video should be 1–2 mins long.
-You may use your phone, but film in **landscape** and use a tripod (tripods are available in 303).
+You may use your phone, but film in **landscape**, [use AE/AF Lock](https://improvephotography.com/53127/what-is-ae-af-lock-on-an-iphone-and-how-does-that-help-my-pictures/), and use a tripod (tripods are available in 303).
 You do not need titles or a spoken explanation—visually tell the story of how your object is working.